-Norwegian director Stefan Herheim makes his Royal Opera debut in the 2013/14 Season, directing The Royal Opera's first production of Verdi's grand opera Les Vêpres siciliennes.
+Norwegian director Stefan Herheim made his Royal Opera debut in 2013, directing The Royal Opera's first production of Les Vêpres siciliennes.

 Herheim's many awards include the 2003 Götz Friedrich Foundation Prize for Opera Production for his production of I puritani (Essen).
 He was named stage director of the year by Opernwelt in 2006, 2008 and 2010.
 He has taught as a visiting lecturer at several European academies.

 News and features

 Les Vêpres Siciliennes, The Firework-Maker's Daughter, The Wind in the Willows and Arthur Pita also among those nominated.

 5 November 2013